bitshares/dev.bitshares.works/forge/use_cases/exchange-integration.md

     >>> import_balance <accountname> <private_key> false

-to import all balances that are locked in the private key into the account named ``<accountname``.
+to import all balances that are locked in the private key into the account named ``<accountname>``.
 As long as the last argument is ``false`` the transaction will only be printed for audit and not be broadcasted or executed. **Only** after changing ``false`` to ``true`` will the balances be claimed!

-For your hot wallet (or any other active wallet running in the BitShares 1 client) we recommend to use the GUI to claim your funds from hot wallet as described :doc:`here </bitshares/migration/howto-importing-wallet>`.
+For your hot wallet (or any other active wallet running in the BitShares 1 client) we recommend to use the GUI to claim your funds.

 ***